Motorcycle service checklist: a guide for every rider

 What is a motorbike service?

-Much like other types of vehicle servicing, motorbike services are when a mechanic or other qualified professional examines your bike to ensure all its components are working as they should.
+Much like other types of vehicle servicing, motorbike services are when a mechanic or other qualified professionals examines your bike to ensure all its components are working as they should.
 Services tend to take place at a garage and last for a couple of hours.

 During its service, the mechanics will carry out a full inspection of your bike and replace anything that they find to be broken or faulty.